What Do Parents Ask?

 Colorado Summer Camps is open to students ages 12–18.
 Groups are kept small to maintain a supportive camp-style experience with individual attention from Program Leaders.

 Yes.
-Students from 50+ countries join Rustic Pathways programs each year.
+Rustic Pathways alumni come from 53 countries.
 International students fly independently to Denver International Airport (DEN).
 Students traveling on non-U.S. passports are responsible for confirming any US visa or entry requirements before enrolling.
 After enrollment, our team helps coordinate arrival and departure planning into DEN.

 Both are common.
 Many students arrive without knowing anyone, and many come with a friend.
 Ice-breakers and group activities on Day 1 help everyone connect quickly.
 By the end of the first day, most students feel at home with the group.